MingSheng92/NMF/README.md

 ## Future work

-Will try to implement a few more different algorithms so that we can compare the robustness of different proposed approach.
+Implement other different algorithms so that we can compare the robustness of different proposed approach.

 ## Additional information